elaq/krakow-sightseeing/warsaw.md

 * [BBC weather forecast](http://www.bbc.com/weather/756135)

-* Uber or taxis (I'd recommend [Ele Taxi](http://en.eletaxi.pl)).
-Avoid taking taxis with random logos from the street - some companies are not playing fair and charge twice as much or even more (as far as I know it's not as bad in Warsaw as in Krakow, but be careful).
+* transport with Uber or taxis.
+I'd recommend [Ele Taxi](http://en.eletaxi.pl).
+Rather avoid taking random taxis with from the street - some companies are not playing fair and charge too much.
 You probably should be able to find Ele Taxi at the airport.
 There is also a train and a bus 175 going from the airport to the main railway station .

 * public transport (called ZTM): [tickets](http://www.ztm.waw.pl/index.php?c=110&l=2) and [here you can find the route](http://warszawa.jakdojade.pl/).
 You will need paper tickets for zone 1.
-There are ticket machines in some buses/trains, but it's probably safer to buy the tickets earlier in any newsagent's e.g. you can find some in the main hall at the main railway station.
+There are ticket machines in some buses/trains, but it's probably safer to buy the tickets earlier in any newsagent's.
 Rememeber to validate the paper ticket once you get on a bus/tram and before entering the underground.
 If you buy a daily ticket, then you need to validate it only once on your first journey.
 You can buy the tickets with a mobile app too.
-I use the one called SkyCash ([Android](https://play.google.com/store/apps/details?id=com.skycash.beta) and [ios](https://itunes.apple.com/pl/app/skycash/id320226186) - I'm not sure if it's transalted into English though...
-There are only 2 tube lines in Warsaw, but trams and buses are really good (buses are much faster than in London, especially the ones with numbers starting with "5").
+I use the app called SkyCash ([Android](https://play.google.com/store/apps/details?id=com.skycash.beta) and [ios](https://itunes.apple.com/pl/app/skycash/id320226186) - I'm not sure if this app is translated into English though...
+Btw. there are only 2 tube lines in Warsaw, but trams and buses are really good (buses are much faster than in London, especially the ones with numbers starting with "5").

-* [train tickets](https://www.intercity.pl/en/site/for-passengers/information/journey-planner.html) - the main railway station is called Warszawa Centralna.
+* [train tickets](https://www.intercity.pl/en/site/for-passengers/information/journey-planner.html) - the main railway station is called Warszawa Centralna (Central Railway Station).
 Polish railways are called PKP Intercity.
-You can buy tickets both online and at the railway station - it's better to buy them in advance (because they are cheaper and some trains are full).
+You can buy tickets both online and at the railway station - it's better to buy them in advance, because they are cheaper and some trains may be full.
 Make sure you book trains with EIP in their names (avoid TLK, EIC and IC - some of them don't have air conditioning or restaurant coach and they are not as comfortable as EIP).

 * [Polish language](http://www.bbc.co.uk/languages/polish/soap/facts.shtml).
-Don't be surprised to meet people not speaking English at all or sepaking very poorly.
+Don't be surprised to meet people not speaking English at all or sepaking English very poorly.
 Most of people above 40 years old may not speak English well as they learned Russian at school.
 Most of young people do speak English on a decent level.

 * Polish [dishes](https://www.buzzfeed.com/jessicamisener/proof-polish-food-isnt-all-disgusting) and [ingredients](http://www.tastingpoland.com/food/polish_food_ingredients.html)